ztomasze/sdnd/Characters/Stats/hit points.md

 | **9**  | 5d4+8  | 5d6+8  | 5d8+8  | 5d10+8  | 5d12+8  |
 | **10** | 5d4+10 | 5d6+10 | 5d8+10 | 5d10+10 | 5d12+10 |

-Roll your new HD pool and then add your CON + STR modifiers (once each):
+Then:

-* Replace your hit point maximum with the value rolled if it is greater.
+1. Add 2 to your current HP max.
-* Otherwise, add 2 to your current HP max.
+2. Roll your new HD pool and add your CON + STR modifiers (once each).
+Replace your hit point maximum with this value if it is greater.

 ### recovery

 You can recover hit points lost to damage through magic or [[resting]].